PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

     * Transitable route server.
 This RS allow it's routes be transitted to external, and it allows transit external route to RS.
         * But you have to transit symmetrically.
 When you transit routes in, you have to transit our routes out.
         * You can be a voluntary **transit provider**, help us transit our routes to other place such as STUIX or he.net without setup BGP sessions for each downstream one by one.
     * Experimental RS, which mixes the peering route and the transit route in the same bgp session.
-Please sperate it by bgp_large_community at your filter.
+Please sperate it by using bgp_large_community at your filter.
-        * All transit/upstream routes shall contains `(114514:65530:7)`, otherwise it's peering routes.
+        * All transit/upstream routes shall contains community `(114514:65530:7)`, otherwise it's a peering route.
         * Please add `(114514:65530:7)` for all non-IX routes while sending to RS2.
         * Only **transit provider** can send external routes to RS2.
 Please register first.
     * Nutshell: